 "A masterclass in the tools, techniques behaviours and processes of turning an idea into a successful business.
 A must-read for all budding entrepreneurs."

 "Demystifying, inspiring, rejuvenating!"

 Bernie Wales, Entrepreneur

 Myths About Doing Business in China

 Though this is a business book, it is at its heart a book about Chinese culture, how people live and think in what will soon be the world's largest economy.
-Harold and I make a good team.
-I have been a foreginer looking in at China, often with bafflement.
-He is Chinese but has lived much of his life in the west and experienced similar bafflement on how 'we' do things...
+The book is co-authored with Harold Chee, who is now Academic Programme Director at the Judge Business School, Cambridge.
+We made a good team.
+I had been a foreigner looking in at China, often with bafflement.
+He is Chinese but had lived much of his life in the west and experienced similar bafflement on how 'we' do things...
 Between us, I feel, we built an excellent bridge.

 "Unlike many China-for-outsiders books, this one gets to the heart of how things are done here.
 It is written with a real love of China and Chinese culture, but never loses sight of the difficulties that newcomers will encounter."

 Fu Ping, HR Manager, Kraft Foods